10 Tips To Pick A Middle Name For Your Baby

 5. Complement the first name

 You can choose the meaning or any other aspect of the first name to derive an appropriate middle name for your baby.
-For instance, if your child’s name is Elizabeth, you can choose another Biblical name such as Hannah or a name from royalty such as Anna as her middle name.
+For instance, if your child’s name is Elizabeth, you can choose another Biblical middle name for girls, such as Hannah or a name from royalty such as Anna as her middle name.

 6. Consider heritage